 - Cider vinegar mimics the tang of traditional Ukrainian fermented beet or tomato kvas, adding brightness, and it balances the sweetness.

-- Thin shreds of cabbage add great texture to the soup.
+- Thin shreds of cabbage add great texture.

-- Make borscht ahead of time and freeze it for a hearty winter meal at your fingertips.
+- Make ahead and freeze it for a hearty winter meal at your fingertips.

 If you enjoy this recipe, please leave me a 5-star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card!
 It really helps others find my content and helps my business grow!
 Sign up for my newsletter for recipes delivered to your inbox and follow me on Instagram and Pinterest!
 Thank you!